Government of Nepal, Ministry of Forests and Environment: National Climate Change Scenarios and Adaptation Plan ( - )

 Document Introduction

-The report begins by pointing out that disasters triggered by various natural hazards pose a significant challenge to Nepal's long-term development sustainability, with approximately 50 out of the country's 77 districts in a state of moderate to high vulnerability.
+The report begins by stating that disasters triggered by various natural hazards pose a significant challenge to Nepal's long-term development sustainability, with approximately 50 out of the nation's 77 districts in a state of moderate to high vulnerability.
 In recent years, the frequency, intensity, and impact of extreme weather events such as floods, droughts, heatwaves, and heavy precipitation have increased significantly.
-Geophysical hazards like earthquakes and landslides have also caused significant loss of life and economic damage.
-Studies predict that Nepal will warm faster than the global average, with temperatures potentially rising by 1.2°C–4.2°C by the 2080s under a high-emissions scenario (RCP8.5).
-The country's complex topography, high dependence on climate-sensitive sectors like agriculture and hydropower, and weak infrastructure collectively constitute its high systemic vulnerability, with the risk of glacial lake outburst floods (GLOFs) particularly on the rise.
+Geophysical hazards like earthquakes and landslides have also caused substantial loss of life and economic damage.
+Studies predict that Nepal will warm faster than the global average, with temperatures potentially rising by 1.2°C–4.2°C by the 2080s under a high-emission scenario (RCP8.5).
+The country's complex topography, high dependence on climate-sensitive sectors like agriculture and hydropower, and weak infrastructure collectively constitute its high systemic vulnerability, with risks such as glacial lake outburst floods continually rising.

-The report details the "Operational Climate Needs" facing the country, including a series of environmental sustainability challenges such as labor productivity loss due to heat stress, air pollution, water stress, forest fires, and biodiversity loss.
-Simultaneously, rapid urbanization driven by administrative reclassification (the urban population share jumped from 17% in 2011 to 66% in 2021) has brought management challenges like inadequate infrastructure and environmental degradation.
-Nepal's national climate ambition is ambitious: its submitted Long-Term Strategy (LTS) aims for carbon neutrality by 2045 and net-zero greenhouse gas emissions by 2050.
-The third Nationally Determined Contribution (NDC, 2025-2035) plans for a 26.79% emission reduction, targeting 15% clean energy share and 95% of private vehicle sales being electric by 2035.
+The report details the operational climate needs facing the nation, including a series of environmental sustainability challenges such as labor productivity loss due to heat stress, air pollution, water stress, forest fires, and biodiversity loss.
+Concurrently, rapid urbanization driven by administrative reclassification (with the urban population share jumping from 17% in 2011 to 66% in 2021) has brought management challenges like inadequate infrastructure and environmental degradation.
+Nepal's national climate ambition is substantial.
+Its submitted Long-Term Strategy (LTS) aims for carbon neutrality by 2045 and net-zero greenhouse gas emissions by 2050.
+The third Nationally Determined Contribution (NDC, 2025-2035) plans for a 26.79% emission reduction, targeting 15% clean energy share and 95% electric vehicle sales for private vehicles by 2035.
 The National Adaptation Plan (NAP) outlines 64 priority projects across 8 thematic areas and 4 cross-cutting themes.
-However, achieving these goals faces enormous financial and technological gaps.
-The mitigation cost for the NDC alone is estimated at USD 73.7 billion (until 2035), and the adaptation cost for the NAP is USD 47.4 billion (until 2050), far exceeding the government's expected contribution.
+However, achieving these goals faces enormous funding and technology gaps.
+The mitigation cost for the NDC alone is estimated at $73.7 billion (until 2035), and the adaptation cost for the NAP is $47.4 billion (until 2050), far exceeding the government's expected contribution.

-The "Country Climate Plan Table" in the report's appendix systematically aligns the CPS strategic priorities (promoting private sector-led green economic transformation, fostering inclusive human capital development and public services, enhancing environmental sustainability and climate resilience) with specific actions at three levels—upstream (policy framework), midstream (institutional and systems integration), and downstream (high-quality operations and implementation)—providing a clear action roadmap for strategy implementation.
+The National Climate Plan Schedule in the report's appendix systematically aligns the CPS strategic priorities (promoting private sector-led green economic transformation, fostering inclusive human capital development and public services, enhancing environmental sustainability and climate resilience) with specific actions at three levels: upstream (policy framework), midstream (institutional and systems integration), and downstream (high-quality operations and implementation), providing a clear action roadmap for strategy implementation.